 1) Check property prices in your preferred area

 Compared to many other cities in the world, flats in London can be eyewateringly expensive.
-Even if you factor in the recent price stagnation brought about by the uncertainties around Brexit, housing in the capital is anything but cheap.

 I’ve always been surprised at just how much the price of two otherwise similar flats can vary simply because one is a few streets away from the other.
-So, when you’re checking, try and check comparable flats as close to the flat your considering as possible, preferably on the same street.
+So, when you’re checking, try and check comparable flats as close to the flat you’re considering as possible, preferably on the same street.

 Consider neighbouring areas as more affordable alternatives.
-All the information gleaned should help you put together a reasonable offer on your chosen flat that constitutes establishes you as a credible buyer.
+All the information gleaned should help you put together a reasonable offer on your chosen flat that establishes you as a credible buyer.

 2) Check the length and terms of the Lease